batemansogq/streaming-testdata/README.md

-This repo is subset of the "Streaming Synthetic Sales Data Generator" by [Gary Stafford](https://github.com/garystafford/streaming-sales-generator/blob/main/docker/spark-kstreams-stack.yml) it takes the basic streaming elements and extends it using [Faker](https://pypi.org/project/Faker/)
+This repo is subset of the "Streaming Synthetic Sales Data Generator" by [Gary Stafford](https://github.com/garystafford/streaming-sales-generator/blob/main/docker/spark-kstreams-stack.yml).

+it takes the basic streaming elements and extends it using [Faker](https://pypi.org/project/Faker/) to create configurable test data payloads in JSON format.

 ## TL;DR